-If your pup has a sensitive stomach, keep a close eye on how they’re feeling or skip the kale altogether to avoid further upset.
+If your pup has a sensitive stomach, keep a close eye on their poop to make sure they don’t get diarrhea.
+With these pups, you may choose to skip the kale altogether to avoid further upset.

 For pups with hypothyroidism, kale may cause complications with thyroid function and interact with certain kinds of medication.

-It’s also important to watch your dog for difficulty or noticeable discomfort when urinating or any sudden changes in urination habits.
+First, look for signs of stomach upset such as vomiting, nausea, discomfort, gas, constipation, or diarrhea.
+It’s also important to watch for noticeable discomfort when urinating or any sudden changes in urination habits.

 What Kind of Kale Is Best for Dogs?